karlsander/ersa/readme.md

 ## Bring Your Own Schema

 The only thing you need to provide to get started with Ersa is an executable GraphQL schema.
 The heavy lifting of executing queries is done by the widely used [graphql.js](https://github.com/graphql/graphql-js) library.
-This means it is compatible with the same type of schema used by tools like `express-graphql`.
+This means it is compatible with the same type of schema used by other servers.
 There are a number of great tools to create a compatible schema.
 Here are a few example options:

 ### Minimalist: graphql.js

-The reference graphql implementation includes a solid way to create a schema.
-For the obssive bundle size optimizers, you can import the required tools directly from the `ersa` package and add no additional code.
+The reference GraphQL implementation includes a solid way to create a schema.
+If you import the required tools directly from the `ersa` package, it add no additional bundle size.

 ```js
 import { createRequestHandler } from "ersa";